What Are Amenities?

 Amenities are desirable or useful features that add to the appeal of a home in the eyes of its tenants or buyers.
 The root of the word amenity is the Latin amoenus, which translates to “pleasant.”

-Amenities are often added as selling points to apartment complexes and condo buildings, and are meant as a way to sweeten the deal and entice a new tenant to move in.
-Communities that offer a plethora of amenities are seen as more luxury, and can typically demand a higher monthly rent of its residents.
+They are often added as selling points to apartment complexes and condo buildings and are meant as a way to sweeten the deal and entice a new tenant to move in.
+Communities that offer a plethora of them are seen as more luxurious, and can typically demand a higher monthly rent from its residents.

 Apartment Amenities